Casula suburb profile

 Casula property market performance

-Casula's property market has shown positive growth over the past 12 months, with house values increasing by 4.1%, bringing the median house price to approximately $1.05 million.
-The unit market has remained stagnant, with no sales recorded and no change in median value.
+Casula’s property market has shown robust growth over the past 12 months, with house values increasing by 9.1%, bringing the median house price to approximately $1.26 million.
+The unit market remains stagnant, with no significant change in median value, reflecting limited activity in this sector.

 | Houses | Units | |